-You will need to demonstrate to the IRS that your living expenses are within IRS national and local standards.
-Otherwise, you will need to justify why your expenses exceed their standards.
+You need to demonstrate to the IRS that your living expenses are within IRS national and local standards.
+Otherwise, you need to justify why your expenses exceed their standards.

 The IRS will leave you alone until they notice that your tax returns are showing an increase in income sufficient to justify you start paying on your tax debt.

 During CNC status the IRS will not send you threatening notices, won’t file federal tax liens against you and won’t try to collect your tax debt by taking money from your bank account or garnishing your wages.

 Statute of Limitations Expiration